How To Align With Saudi Arabia Cybersecurity Regulations: SAMA and ECC-2 Compliance in 2025 Through Skilled Talent

 FAQs

-- What is the ECC-2 framework?
+1. What is the ECC-2 framework?

 ECC-2 (Essential Cybersecurity Controls, Version 2) is Saudi Arabia’s national cybersecurity framework developed by the National Cybersecurity Authority (NCA).
-It mandates sector-specific controls for organizations handling sensitive or critical digital infrastructure, with a focus on governance, risk management, and real-time monitoring.
+It mandates sector-specific controls for organisations handling sensitive or critical digital infrastructure, with a focus on governance, risk management, and real-time monitoring.

-- Who needs to comply with ECC-2 and SAMA?
+2. Who needs to comply with ECC-2 and SAMA?

-- What are the risks of non-compliance?
+3. What are the risks of non-compliance?

-- Why is Saudization a key part of cybersecurity compliance?
+4. Why is Saudization a key part of cybersecurity compliance?

-- How can AIQU help with ECC-2 and SAMA readiness?
+5. How can AIQU help with ECC-2 and SAMA readiness?